-It’s easy to think of your bank accounts, retirement accounts and furniture when dividing your assets during your divorce.
+It’s easy to think of your bank accounts, retirement accounts, and furniture when dividing your assets during your divorce.
 Don’t forget about your digital assets.
-Digital assets are anything of value that are stored online.
+Digital assets are anything of value that is stored online.
 Digital assets can include:

 - Business social media accounts and websites

 - Online gamer accounts

 You can store digital assets in the Cloud or on digital hardware devices, including:

 - Mobile phones

 Digital assets can have sentimental or monetary value.
 Determining the value of your digital assets in a divorce can be complicated at best.